 For information about how your complaint is dealt with see below:

-If you are unhappy about the outcome of your complaint then you can appeal to our Independent Appeals Officer using the forms below:
+If you are unhappy about the outcome or a decision made in relation to your complaint made on or before 31 January 2020, then you can appeal to the Appeal Officer, Professional Standards Department,

 You also have the right to make a complaint against Gloucestershire Constabulary directly to the Independent Office for Police Conduct.